murray-berkowitz/node/node-notes/README.txt

   eg: node app.js add (command) --title="secret" (key/value pair) --body="Hello there"(key/value pair)

 -- promisfy (require utils)
+  -- requires function to follow the common Node.js callback style, ie taking an error and success parameter in a function as the last argument. eg; example(arg1, (err, data) => {}) ...

 -- JSON
   -- JavaScript Object Notation // a representation of data that can then be easily passed around and utilized with different programming languages